denver-railsbridge/iosbridge-tipster-swift/README.md

 So our tip calculator is working pretty well, but it assumes that we always want to tip 20%.
 I want to be able to choose whether I tip 15, 18, or 20 percent.

-Add a segmented controller to the view:
+Add a segmented control to the view:

 ![](screenshots/image50.png)